-I am Assistant Professor of Sociology and Arthur H. Scribner Bicentennial Preceptor at Princeton University where I am also affiliated with the Politics Department, the Office of Population Research, the Princeton Institute for Computational Science and Engineering, and the Center for the Digital Humanities.
+I am Assistant Professor of Sociology at Princeton University where I am also affiliated with the Politics Department, the Office of Population Research, the Princeton Institute for Computational Science and Engineering, The Center for Information Technology Policy and the Center for the Digital Humanities.
 I develop new quantitative statistical methods for applications across computational social science.
 I completed my PhD in Government at Harvard in 2015 where I had the good fortune of working with the interdisciplinary group at IQSS.
 I also earned a master's degree in Statistics from Harvard in 2014.

-I've also written a new paper with my graduate students Ian Lundberg and Rebecca Johnson aimed at sociologists about the missing gap between theory and empirics.
+I've also written a new paper with my graduate students Ian Lundberg (postdoc at UCLA, then assistant professor at Cornell Information Science) and Rebecca Johnson (now assistant professor at Dartmouth) aimed at sociologists about the missing gap between theory and empirics.
 The paper encourages more precision in specifying the goals of quantitative work where the target of estimation is too often specified in terms of regression coefficients rather than model-free estimands.

 I teach undergraduate and graduate statistics as well as the occassional course on text analysis.
 Course materials for these classes as well as from my summer methods camp and sociology statistics reading group are available on my teaching page.